MimiOnuoha/Creative-Approaches-NYU/README.md

 This class is an inclusive and harassment-free space for everyone, with no tolerations of discrimination based on gender, race, sexual orientation, religion, disability, or appearance.
 Please feel free to let me know privately if you have an academic accommodation.

 All homework should be completed and submitted using the homework form the night before the day that it is due.
+No late work is accepted!

 In accordance with NYU policy, students are allowed a maximum of two absences.
 It is worth stressing that because the class covers so much new material, it is very much to your advantage to not miss any classes, if possible.